kn3007427/kn3007427.github.io/notebook.md

 **In My Own Words:**
 -Is the things you tell the computer to do **Example:**
--When you do an specific action that ells the computer what have to do
+-When you do an specific action that tells the computer what have to do

 Pressed = TRUE
 Not Pressed = FALSE